-The City encourages the use of water wise gardens.
+The City encourages the development of Waterwise Verges.

-Any verge development that includes acceptable materials must be approved by the City's Engineering and Parks Services division in writing.
+Any verge development that includes Acceptable Materials must be approved by the City's Asset Services division in writing.
+Verge development approvals are issued independently to Building Permits.
+Written approvals are not required for verge developments that involve Permissible Treatments only.